chmdnv/diploma/README.md

 Final work of the 1st Skillbox ML module
 ------------------------------------------------------------------------------------------------------------------------------------------

-"ga_hits-002.csv" and "ga_sessions.csv" need to be copied in /data/ folder
+"ga_hits-002.csv" and "ga_sessions.csv" need to be copied in /data/ folder for running .ipnb scripts

 Use requirements.txt to install all required packages